Putting Ridesharing to the Test: Efficient and Scalable Solutions and the Power of Dynamic Vehicle Relocation: Component Algorithms for Ridesharing

-This is another very recently proposed, $1/4$-competitive algorithm for maximum weight online matching with deadlines (step (a) of the DRSFR problem).
-Contrary to our setting, it was designed for fixed deadlines, i.e., $k_r = c, \forall r \in \mathcal{R}$.
-When a request $r$ appears, the algorithm creates a virtual seller and a virtual buyer for that request.
-The buyer matches greedily with the best seller so far, and the choice remains fixed.
-When $r$ becomes critical, it's role will be randomly finalized either as a seller, or buyer.
-If $r$ is a seller, and a subsequent buyer was matched with $r$, the match is finalized.
-The major difference is that in our setting requests become critical out-of-order, and a critical request can not be matched later.
-Thus, when a request becomes critical, if determined to be a seller, the match is finalized (if one has been found), otherwise the request is treated as a single ride.
+The major difference between the setting consider by \citet{ashlagi2018maximum} and our setting is that for us, requests become critical out-of-order, and a critical request cannot be matched later.
+Thus, we apply the following modification: when a request becomes critical, if determined to be a seller, the match is finalized (if one has been found), otherwise the request is treated as a single ride.

-\subsubsection{\textbf{Greedy Dual (GD)} \cite{bienkowski2018primal}}
+\subsubsection{Greedy Dual (GD), \cite{bienkowski2018primal}}

-An online algorithm for solving the Min-cost (Bipartite) Perfect Matching with Delays, i.e., both steps (a), and (b) of the DRSFR problem, based on the popular Primal-Dual technique \cite{goemans1997primal}.
-The weight (cost) of an edge in this setting includes arrival times as well, specifically $w_{r_1, r_2} = (\delta(s_1, s_2) + \delta(d_1, d_2)) / u_{\text{average}} + |t_1 - t_2|$, where $u_{\text{average}}$ is the average speed (see Section \ref{Taxi Vehicles}).
-The algorithm partitions all the requests into active sets, starting with the singleton $\{r\}$ for a newly arrived request $r$.
-Every time-step these actives sets grow, until the weight of edges of different active sets make the dual constraints of the problem tight.
-Then the active sets merge, and the algorithm matches as many pairs of free requests in these sets as possible.
-It's a $\mathcal{O}(|\mathcal{R}|)$-competitive algorithm, that works with infinite metric spaces, potentially making the algorithm better suited for applications like the DRSFR problem.
-Yet, it does not take into account the willingness to wait ($k_r$), missing matches of requests that became critical.
+Greedy Dual is an online algorithm for solving the minimum cost (bipartite) perfect matching with delays, i.e., both steps (a), and (b) of the Ridesharing problem, which is based on the popular primal-dual technique \cite{goemans1997primal}.
+The weight (cost) of an edge in this setting includes arrival times as well, specifically:

+where $u_{\text{average}}$ is the average speed (see Section \ref{Taxi Vehicles}).
+The algorithm partitions all the requests into \emph{active sets}, starting with the singleton $\{r\}$ for a newly arrived request $r$.
+As is typical in the primal-dual approach, at every time-step $t$ these actives sets `grow', until the weight of the edges of different active sets make the dual constraints of the problem tight (i.e., satisfied with equality).
+At this point the active sets merge, and the algorithm matches as many pairs of free requests in these sets as possible.

+The algorithm has a competitive ratio of $\mathcal{O}(|\mathcal{R}|)$ and works with infinite metric spaces, potentially making the algorithm better suited for applications like the Ridesharing problem.
+Yet, in terms of our setup, it does not take into account the willingness to wait ($k_r$), thus missing matches of requests that became critical.
 Despite being designed for bipartite matchings as well, we opted out from using it for step (b) since it would require to create a new node every time a taxi vehicle drops-off a ride and becomes available.

-\subsubsection{\textbf{Balance (Bal)} \cite{manasse1990competitive}}
+\subsubsection{Balance (Bal), \cite{manasse1990competitive}}